rain1017/memdb/README.md

 * All changes (after last commit) is not visible to other connections until being commited
 * All changes (after last commit) will be discarded after rollback or closing a connection without commit

+### System failures

+* Shard failure: If one shard fail (heartbeat timeout), data in that shard will lose the progress since last persistent point.
+* Backend failure: Data persistent will fail, and data can't transfer between shards (Cross shard data request will fail).
+This can get rescued when backend is online.
+* Redis failure: The cluster will hang, and you will lose the progress since last persistent point of each shard.

 ## Sample

 ```